galaxyproject/galaxy-hub/content/events/2022-04-Misconceptions-Writeathon/index.md

-The [GGSC](https://galaxyproject.org/community/steering/) wants to address the many misconceptions about Galaxy which are making their rounds.
+The [Global Galaxy Steering Committee (GGSC)](https://galaxyproject.org/community/steering/) wants to address the many misconceptions about Galaxy which are making their rounds.
 One of the steps is writing a paper.
 We will hold a 24-hour writeathon to continue working on a document addressing some of the most common misconceptions.
 Please contact [Hans-Rudolf Hotz](mailto:hrhotz@googlemail.com) if you want to join.